 The surroundings of Goris have some other sights to offer with the Tatev monastery (30 km southwest of Goris), the «Wings of Tatev» cable car, the Kotrats caravanserai and the cave village of Old-Khndzoresk, where people lived until a few decades ago.

-In Goris there are some simple hotels and guesthouses.
-Work is underway to expand and improve the tourist infrastructure.
+In Goris, there are some simple hotels and guesthouses.
+Work is underway to expand and improve tourist infrastructure.

 Private tour to Goris

 By car, the journey from Yerevan to Goris takes about four hours.
 One hour longer, but beautiful, is the route along Lake Sevan.

 From Yerevan, there is a daily minibus (Marshrutka) to Goris.
 A little more expensive, but more comfortable, is to share a shared taxi with others.
 The journey takes about four hours.

 There is an old military airport south of Goris, which has been closed since 1991.
 There are currently plans to reopen it for civilian operation.